 - Super Munchkin has the "Wimpy Thugs", "More Wimpy Thugs" and "Still more Wimpy Thugs" monsters.
 "3,872 Orks" from the original game might count since they are the only monster going in hordes.

-- Sentinels Of The Multiverse features decks for the villains that summon mooks to help the villain do their dirty work.
+- Sentinels of the Multiverse features decks for the villains that summon mooks to help the villain do their dirty work.
 Depending on who the players are fighting against, the number of mooks in the deck vary from few in number to half of the deck.
 Villains who rely on theirs mooks as a part of their deck's strategy include Baron Blade, Citizen Dawn, Grand Warlord Voss, the Dreamer, Omnitron, La Captian, the Chairman, the Matriarch, and Gloomweaver.

 - The members of the croc fraternity Zeeba Zeeba Eata from Pearls Before Swine are these, with the added twist that they kill themselves rather than others killing them.

-- Lots of the stuff that gets summoned in Destroy The Godmodder falls squarely into this category.
+- Lots of the stuff that gets summoned in Destroy the Godmodder falls squarely into this category.
 Sometimes with entire armies getting wiped out in one shot by relatively weak entities.
 This is also the Godmodder's primary way of keeping the players from winning, as if the Godmodder has too many mooks they'll automatically nullify attacks against him, so keeping their numbers limited is why summons are important.